maxsitt/insect-detect-docs/docs/software/pisetup.md

 ## First boot and IP address search

 If you already have the PiJuice Zero pHAT connected to your Raspberry Pi, insert the micro USB cable (connected to your battery, laptop or power supply) into the PiJuice USB micro input.
-Power on the Raspberry Pi with a short single press on the PiJuice SW1 button (on the left and marked green in the following picture).
+Power on the Raspberry Pi with a short single press on the PiJuice **SW1** button (on the left and marked green in the following picture).

 If your are working without the PiJuice at the moment, insert your micro USB cable connected to a power supply into the **PWR IN** USB micro input of the Raspberry Pi.
 The first boot will take a little bit longer, as all of the custom configuration has to be enabled.

 ![PiJuice Zero buttons](https://user-images.githubusercontent.com/3359418/72735262-5cb7c480-3b93-11ea-8a51-a9f4ccec81ce.png){ width="500" }

+You can connect to the RPi via SSH by using the hostname, that you set during the RPi OS installation (e.g. `raspberrypi`).
+If you did not set a hostname or don't know it, you will have to connect to the RPi by using its IP address.

-To be able to connect to the Pi in VS Code via SSH, we will first have to find its IP address in the WiFi network.
-There are
+To be able to connect to the Pi in VS Code via SSH without using the hostname, we will first have to find its IP address in the WiFi network.
+There are [several ways](https://www.raspberrypi.com/documentation/computers/remote-access.html#how-to-find-your-ip-address){target=_blank}
-[several ways](https://www.raspberrypi.com/documentation/computers/remote-access.html#how-to-find-your-ip-address){target=_blank}
 to achieve this, probably one of the easiest solutions is to install [Fing](https://www.fing.com/){target=_blank} on your PC or smartphone (you don't need an account to use the [Fing App](https://www.fing.com/products/fing-app){target=_blank}) and scan the IP addresses of all devices in your WiFi network.
-After you know the IP address of your Raspberry Pi, we can go on with the next step and establish a SSH connection in VS Code.

 ---